noripyt/django-cachalot/docs/limits.rst

 Filebased
 .........

-Filebased, a simple persistent cache implemented in Django, has a small bug (`#25501 <https://code.djangoproject.com/ticket/25501>`_): it cannot cache some objects, like psycopg2 ranges.
-If you use range fields from `django.contrib.postgres` and your Django version is affected by this bug, you need to add the tables using range fields to :ref:`CACHALOT_UNCACHABLE_TABLES`.
+Filebased, a simple persistent cache implemented in Django, had a small bug (`#25501 <https://code.djangoproject.com/ticket/25501>`_): it cannot cache some objects, like psycopg2 ranges.
+This bug was fixed in 2015, if you sill use an affected Django version and you use range fields from `django.contrib.postgres`, you need to add the tables using range fields to :ref:`CACHALOT_UNCACHABLE_TABLES`.

 .. _MySQL: